 - This behavior will need to be prompted with a cueing system, especially expectations that are “out of sight, out of mind.”

 - Reinforcements can help train the brain to focus, creating tokens that can be exchanged or lost for privileges.
 Create an ability to earn back losses.
 Later, more traditional “work before play” strategies can be used.

 - List the negative triggers that lead to off task behavior.

 - Use lots of social reinforcers, including positive parent and teacher attention that is communicated in a variety of ways, including verbal and written mini-celebrations of progress communicated to both student and teacher.
 Think of some ways this can be expressed to your child.
-Mini-celebrations are similar to what one sees in sports after a score or good play.

 - Think of rewarding activities in the classroom and home that would be desirable.
 Tokens or points can be used to earn special privileges, even for outside of class like a complete or partial homework pass.